oli-chipperfield/bayespropestimation/README.rst

 * Estimates the posterior distribution of the mean parameter for two binomial samples, A and B.
 * Estimates of the posterior distribution of difference in mean parameters for two binomial samples, A and B.
 * Provides summary statistics and visualisations for the estimated parameters.
-* Possible define an informative prior (default is uninformative)
+* The prior distribution, sample count, random seed, credible intervals and field names can all be customised.

 ============